DharmaSamuthiraraj/timezone-challenge/README.md

-# timezone-challenge
+# Timezone Challenge

-Steps to run the application
+#Steps to run the application

 - npm install